dochy-ksti/munyorunyoru/readme.md

     }
 }
 ```
 You can define your language with Munyo and backing Rust code.
-You should customize the language
+You should make the language
 as efficient as possible for the data you want to write.

 Please read the [doc](https://docs.rs/munyo) for details.